 Pants: Some employers, typically when interviewing for casual summer jobs at a resort or park, for example, will allow you to wear shorts; however, many men’s shorts are somewhat baggy and inappropriate for the workspace.
-Khaki and linen shorts are more professional than cargo shorts and denim shorts, and are therefore more appropriate for interviews.
-However, unless you are absolutely certain the employer will not mind you wearing shorts, stick with khaki pants or men’s dress pants.
+Khaki and linen shorts are more professional than cargo shorts and denim shorts and are therefore more appropriate for interviews.
+Unless you are absolutely certain the employer will not mind you wearing shorts, stick with khaki pants or men’s dress pants.

 Shoes: Wear closed-toe shoes that are not sneakers, such as dress shoes or boat shoes.
 You should also leave the baseball cap at home; caps are considered unprofessional.

 What Not to Wear to an Interview for a Summer Job

 Your interview outfit should not be sloppy or unprofessional, even if you'll be wearing more casual clothing if you land the job.
 Dress to impress!

 On your interview day, you should avoid wearing denim, t-shirts, open-toed shoes or sandals, and anything that's wrinkled, stained, or dirty.
 Similarly, stay away from outfits that include athletic-wear, such as leggings, yoga pants, sports jerseys, or sweatshirts.
 Keep makeup, perfume, and accessories low-key.

 If you are stopping by a restaurant or storefront to ask for an application, you should follow these same outfit guidelines.
 Given the speeded-up timeline that accompanies the summer job application process, it's possible that you'll wind up interviewing on the spot.